dennisXZX/devops-notes/AWS-EC2.md

 #### User data & Meta-data

-You can retrieve EC2 instance meta-data and user data by using `curl`
+You can retrieve EC2 instance meta-data (info about the EC2 instance) and user data (launch script of the EC2 instance) by using `curl`

 ```bash
 # retrieve EC2 meta data